 Authorization Certificates

-Authorization certificates are digital certificates containing signed attributes granted to the holder by the issuer of the certificate.
+Authorization or Attribute certificates [RFC3281] are digital certificates containing signed attributes granted to the holder by the issuer of the certificate.
 The issuer (resource owner for example) creates the certificate with their private key, signing the attributes they would like to assign the holder (user/application).
-This certificate can then be verified by any Resource Server using the issuer’s public certificate, instantly having access to the list of attributes associated with the user without needing to query an Authorization Server.
+This certificate can then be verified by any Resource Server using the issuer’s public key, instantly having access to the list of attributes associated with the user without needing to query an Authorization Server.

 In contrast to OAuth, authorization certificates carry the authorization information in the certificate itself, whereas OAuth requires the access_token be used to lookup the user’s authorization information.
 The user workflow for obtaining an authorization certificate can be considered similar to OAuth:

-The Originating Entity's identity is authenticated (typically using their X.509 certificate) by Authorization Server (Attribute Authority).
+The Originating Entity's identity is authenticated (typically using their X.509 certificate) by the Authorization Server (Attribute Authority).

 The Originating Entity requests an authorization grant for a set of resources, roles, etc. from the Authorization Server.